esboych/microservices-helm/README.md

 # The microservices stack deployed with the Helm in a prod-alike Kubernetes cluster.
 The k8s cluster is deployed on AWS and consists of two EC2 instances: one master and one worker node.
-Additionally there are two Load Balancers: one for kube-api access and another as a ingess controller gateway.
+Additionally there are two Load Balancers: one for kube-api access and another serving as an Ingess controller gateway.
 Only the `calc` microservice is exposed to the outer world.
-The Ingress resource and nginx-based ingress controler and is in charge of exposing the `calc` service to the web.
+(The Ingress resource and nginx-based Ingress controler are in charge of that).
 ## The project structure
 - `/k8s` directory contains scripts for deploy and stop Kubernetes cluster, deploy Helm and Ingress-controller.
 (The latter is supposed to be a kops addon and deployed in declarative way as a part of template.
 However at the moment the out-of-the-box version lacks RBAC support).
-- `/src` directory contains the code of microservices.
+- `/src` directory contains the app code of microservices.
 - `/charts` directory contains the Helm chart files.

 ##To make services work you may need:
 - Deploy the Kubernetes cluster:
  ```bash